 - Credit and debt counseling

 - Reaching out to family and friends

-Credit repair services are another possibility but it’s important to do your homework.
+Credit repair services are another possibility, but it’s important to do your homework.
 Many of these organizations charge a fee.
 While they can save you time, they won’t save you money.
 And in some cases, credit repair companies may simply be scams.

 Again, it also pays to stay in touch with your creditors and lenders during tough financial times.
-They may have options to help you get past due accounts caught up so you can work on building positive credit history going forward.
+They may have options to help you get past-due accounts caught up so you can work on building positive credit history going forward.

-How long does it take to rebuild credit?
+How long does it take to raise your credit score?

 You could potentially raise your credit score in 1 – 2 months.
 However, it depends on your current score, your financial situation, and how much you want to raise it.
 For those rebuilding damaged credit, it could take much longer.

 How long does it take to repair your credit after paying off debt?